 If you already have a favorite, the incremental hydration from the May Coop Raw Sauce might not wow you as much.
 But if you're still searching for your hydration holy grail, please give this one a try!

-No since they have physical stores in China (source).
+No, since they have physical stores in China.

-There’s no mention of vegan ingredients on both the US or Korean website so assume no.
+There’s no mention of vegan ingredients on both the US or Korean website so it’s best to assume no.